The Finnish Immigration Service to establish new reception centres

 The Finnish Immigration Service is responsible for the coordination, planning and supervision of the reception system.
 The Finnish Immigration Service has reception centres in Helsinki, Lappeenranta (Joutseno) and Oulu.
 Other reception centres are maintained by non-governmental organisations, municipalities and companies.

-- Salmiranta branch of the Jyväskylä reception centre, the Finnish Red Cross, 150 places.
-Opens by 6 April 2022.
+- Jämsä reception centre, branch of the Jyväskylä reception centre, the Finnish Red Cross, 250 places.
+Opens by 4 April 2022.

+- Jämsä reception centre’s service point for private accommodation, the Finnish Red Cross.
+Opens by 4 April 2022.

 Further information